ajuggler/ppp-notes/index.md

 The purpose of the Plutus pioneer program is to train and recruit developers in Plutus for the Cardano ecosystem.

-The thrid cohort of the Plutus pioneer pogram is being taught by [Lars Br&uuml;njes](https://iohk.io/en/team/lars-brunjes) and started on the second week of January of 2022.
+The thrid cohort of the Plutus pioneer pogram was taught by [Lars Br&uuml;njes](https://iohk.io/en/team/lars-brunjes) and started on the second week of January of 2022.

 ## Syllabus